 Sedum Plants For Sale Online

 Sedum thrive in the hot, full sun but tolerate some shade.
 They are considered succulent plants and can store water in their fleshy leaves.
 Stonecrops come in many forms, from upright varieties to low-growing ground cover types.

 Choose between upright sedum and creeping groundcover sedums.
 The tall sedums like Sedum Autumn Joy or Sedum Autumn Fire have upright stems that grow from 1 to 3 feet tall, depending on variety and conditions.

 The creeping sedums like Dragons Blood Sedum or Sedum Angelina are a wildly variable group with long narrow stems that form mats of colorful foliage.
 Traditionally, creeping sedums are grown for their colorful foliage or draping form, which softens the edge of patio containers.
 Although not typically grown for flowers, creeping sedums do produce attractive sprays of flowers.

 Using Sedum Plants in the Landscape

 Sedums are an easy perennial plant for even novice gardeners to grow.
 They are very low maintenance, requiring virtually no pruning to shape.
 They make excellent cut flowers, attract butterflies and pollinators, and are a great addition to any landscape.

 Most sedums like to be planted in full sun, but some low-growing sedum groundcover varieties can tolerate up to part shade.
 Avoid planting sedum varieties next to larger bushes that can block sun exposure.
-Smaller ground cover varieties of sedum can be grown in a pot used as a "spiller" in mixed containers to soften the edge of the pot.
+Smaller ground cover varieties of sedum can be grown in a pot and used as a "spiller" in mixed containers to soften the edge of the pot.